Mpox

 Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.

 People who do not have Mpox symptoms cannot spread the virus to others.
-At this time, it is not known if Mpox can spread through semen or vaginal fluids.
+At this time, it is not known if Mpox can spread through semen, vaginal fluids, urine, or feces.

 Prevention